CloudStar2077/Conduit-Deployment/README.md

   ```

 This project uses the `deployment.yml` a fully automated CI/CD pipeline based on GitHub Actions, which is triggered with every push to the main branch.
 The pipeline is composed of two back-to-back jobs.
 Before the first use, several prerequisites had to be configured.
-A dedicated SSH key (`github-actions-key`) was generated on the production server, and its public key was added to the server’s `authorized_keys` file.
+A dedicated SSH key (`github-actions-key`) was generated on the production server, and its public key was added to the servers `authorized_keys` file.
 This allows the GitHub Actions runner to establish a passwordless SSH connection to the server.
 ```bash
 ssh-keygen -t ed25519 -C "github-actions-key" -f ~/.ssh/github-actions-key && cat ~/.ssh/github-actions-key.pub >> ~/.ssh/authorized_keys
  ```